pyunity/pyunity/docs/source/tutorial1.rst

 a Transform.
 A Transform holds information about the GameObject's position, rotation and scale.

+A Transform also manages the hierarchy system in PyUnity.
+Each transforms can have multiple children, which are all Transforms attached to the children GameObjects.
-A Transform can also have a child.
-This child is also a GameObject's component.
-All transforms will have a localPosition, localRotation and localScale, which are all relative to their parent.
+All transforms will have a ``localPosition``, ``localRotation`` and ``localScale``, which are all relative to their parent.
 In addition, all Transforms will have a ``position``, ``rotation`` and ``scale`` property which is measured in global space.

 For example, if there is a Transform at 1 unit up from the origin, and its child had a ``localPosition`` of